-Have you recently noticed your clothes getting looser or the number on your weight scale falling?
+Have you asked yourself, "Why am I losing weight?" or recently noticed your clothes getting looser or the number on your weight scale falling?
 Has your weight decreased despite your diet and activity level being the same?
 If so, then there may be a serious medical cause for your weight loss.

 Nutritional deficiencies are one of the most common causes for unintentional weight loss and occur when the body does not absorb the necessary amount of a nutrients.
 The main cause of a nutritional deficiency overtime is having a poor diet that lacks essential nutrients and vitamins.
 Other causes include abnormalities in your gastrointestinal tract that do not allow proper absorption.

 Some of the symptoms you may notice from malnutrition include indigestion, skin problems, abnormal bone growth and dementia.

-In 2015, it is estimated that there will be 221,200 new cases of lung cancer in the U.S., according to the American Cancer Society (Ref 2, pg 1).
+In 2019, it is estimated that there will be 228,150 new cases of lung cancer in the U.S., according to the American Cancer Society.
 Although not the only cause, the most common cause for lung cancer is smoking.
 Many chronic smokers develop different types of lung cancer over a period of time.

 When the liver produces an abnormal amount of enzymes to digest food or the cancer from the liver has spread to the stomach, there can be a dramatic decrease in the amount of nutrients absorbed by your gastrointestinal tract.
 This decrease in food absorption can lead to significant weight loss.